craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Timeline.md

 As it's consigliere, the [[Queen of Swords]] advised [[Jabbawok]] in a private manner.
 Moments later, [[Jabbawok]] exiled the [[Queen of Swords]] from the [[Feywild]].

 The [[All-Father Annam]] saw this as a disgrace.
-He spoke with the [[Queen of Swords]] and asked if there was anything that could be done to right the wrong his brother committed.
-The Queen requested [[Limbo]].
+He spoke with the [[Queen of Swords]] and asked if there was anything that could be done to right the wrong his sibling had committed.
+The Queen requested [[Limbo]], and when Annam accepted, he did not see the glint deep beneath the Queen's dark eyes.

 date: 12537TBT
 title: Demons fight Devils.
 The [[Blood Wars of Fiends]] begins.